-Insurers undertake not to tolerate sexual harassment, as defined by Article L. 245-1 et seq. of the Luxembourg Labour Code, in their companies.
+Insurers undertake not to tolerate sexual and/or psychological harassment, as defined by Articles L. 245-1 et seq. and Articles L. 246-1 et seq. of the Luxembourg Labour Code, in their companies.
 They shall ensure that all employees are provided with a workplace in which individuals' dignity is respected and which is free of any sexual or psychological harassment of any origin.
 They furthermore undertake to take necessary steps to prevent and resolve sexual and psychological harassment, should it occur, in the best possible conditions and in the strictest confidence.
 ASTF has set up an appropriate advisory body to help victims of sexual and psychological harassment.